CatGlasses77/random-bio-models/README.md

 These rules will probably be subject to change, so look out for that!
 Note: All commits must be appropriately named too, maybe even add description, and if you want someone to verify it, do mention it.

+# Note
+All initial commits must be made in the test-code branch.
+I will merge it with the master branch after the code passes checks.

 Happy coding >w<!